Flash-VAED: Plug-and-Play VAE Decoders for Efficient Video Generation: Supplementary Experimental Results

+To further discuss the generalization of Flash-VAED across diverse VAE architectures, we analyze how its two main lightweighting components can be adapted to different decoder designs, including non-causal convolutional VAEs and transformer-based VAEs.

+For the pruning strategy, Flash-VAED does not strictly rely on causal convolutional structures.
+In our framework, high-resolution layers are first converted to 2D convolutions, which are inherently non-causal, and channel pruning is then performed after this operator replacement.
+The effectiveness of pruning on both Wan~\cite{wan} and LTX-Video~\cite{LTXVideo} suggests that our channel selection criterion remains applicable to non-causal convolutional structures.
+For Transformer-based VAE decoders, the same principle can potentially be extended to other structurally redundant modules, such as Feed-Forward Network (FFN) hidden dimensions or embedding dimensions.

+For operator optimization, the specific efficient operator should be selected according to the dominant computational bottleneck of the target architecture.
+For non-causal convolution-based VAE decoders, replacing standard convolutions with depthwise separable convolutions remains a practical way to reduce parameter count and computational cost.
+For Transformer-based VAE decoders, where convolutions are no longer the dominant operators, the focus can shift toward accelerating attention modules with efficient alternatives, such as linear attention~\cite{linvideo} or other efficient attention mechanisms.

+Overall, computational cost remains a common challenge across many areas of artificial intelligence~\cite{remedygs,vlmq}; therefore, model compression~\cite{liufeed} and acceleration will continue to be meaningful and important research directions.
+Although the specific operators may vary across different VAE architectures, the underlying design principle of Flash-VAED is broadly applicable: identifying heavy and redundant components and replacing or pruning them with efficient counterparts.
+This provides a promising direction for extending Flash-VAED to a wider range of VAE decoder architectures.

-\subsection{Ablation on Resolution and Number of Frames.}
+\subsection{Ablation on Resolution and Number of Frames}

-To evaluate the performance of Flash-VAED in computation-intensive scenarios, we systematically increase the resolution and the number of frames in the decoded videos, and plot the latency variations in Figure~\ref{fig:Latency NF}.
-It is evident that as the resolution and number of frames increase, the latency of Flash-VAED scales more slowly than that of both the original VAE decoders and Turbo-VAED.
-Consequently, under conditions of high resolution and large frame count, our method achieves a significant acceleration ratio, offering approximately a 10$\times$ speedup.
-The experiments confirm that Flash-VAED exhibits superior scalability, which unleashes its potential in high-compute scenarios.
+To evaluate the performance of Flash-VAED in compute-intensive scenarios, we systematically increase the resolution and the number of frames in the decoded videos, and plot the latency variations in Figure~\ref{fig:Latency NF}.
+It is evident that as the resolution and number of frames increase, the latency of Flash-VAED scales more slowly compared with both the original VAE decoders and Turbo-VAED.
+Consequently, under the conditions of high resolution and large frame count, our method achieves a significant acceleration ratio, reaching approximately a 10$\times$ speedup.
+The experiments confirm the superior scalability of Flash-VAED, and unleash its potential for high-compute scenarios. \leavevmode